How To Buy a Prepaid Sim Card in the UK

 Glasgow High Street

-The best places to buy a UK sim card are in a supermarket or one of the major convenience store chains (such as Tesco Express, OneStop, Co-Op, Morrisons Daily, Budgens and Londis).
+The best place to buy a UK sim card is in a supermarket or one of the major convenience store chains.
+Although not all of the stores stock them so make sure to head to one of these:

-You could also visit Argos for a sim card, but the stock will vary depending on the store.
+You could also get them from Argos but the stock will vary depending on the store.
 Argos is also a bit more confusing for a first-time visitor.
 They work by using a catalog where you find the product you want and enter the code into a little screen that’ll give you some information.
 You then have to write this down and pay for the sim card at the checkout.
-Then collect it.
-Whilst it’s not that difficult, it is a bit annoying if you’ve never done it before and takes longer than going to somewhere like Tesco Express.
+Then you get given a number, and go to a collection point in the Argos shop to collect it.
+Whilst it’s not that difficult, it is a bit annoying if you’ve never done it before and takes longer than going to somewhere like a Tesco Express.

 Argos has some decent offers though, and you may find limited-time deals exclusive to them.
 They also have sim cards from other networks such as VOXI which you may not find in a supermarket.